sandstede-lab/Quantifying_Zebrafish_Patterns/README.md

       3) Out_shady_default_1.mat
       4) Out_nacre_default_1.mat

-      The above are MAT files from simulations of the agent-based model of A.V. and B.S. under the default parameter regime.
 ```

 ### Matlab examples:

+Example scripts are provided to demonstrate how to generate input data and run the program from wild-type stripes and mutants.

 ```
       cd src/matlab/examples